therealemjy/eth-graphql/README.md

 ### Unnamed output properties

-Unnamed output properties are given a generated name within the GraphQL schema which follows the template: `valueX`, where `X` represents the index of the property within the function output.
+In the GraphQL schema, unnamed output properties are assigned a generated name following the the pattern: `valueX`, where `X` represents the property's position within the function output.

 e.g. ABI: